qcr/gtsam-quadrics/ros/README.md

 We provide an example of running QuadricSLAM live using odometry measurements from OpenVSLAM (C++) and object detections from Yolov3 (Python/PyTorch).
 We have chosen to use ROS2 in order to make the system easily modified to use odometry / detections from any source.
 We provide 4 ROS packages outlined below:

 * detection_msgs: contains object detection messages published at '/detections' from the py_detector
+* webcam_publisher: similar to image_tools cam2image but with correct timestamps, publishes to '/images'
-* py_detector: wraps eriklindernoren's pytorch implementation of yolov3, but can be easily modified to use any existing pytorch detector.
+* yolov3_ros: wraps [eriklindernoren's](https://github.com/eriklindernoren) pytorch implementation of yolov3, but can be easily modified to use any existing pytorch detector.
 Subscribes to '/image' and publishes detections to '/detections'.
-* rosopenvslam: wraps openvslam to subscribe to '/image' and publish to '/poses'.
+* openvslam_ros: wraps openvslam to subscribe to '/image' and publish to '/poses'.
-* rosquadricslam: provides a webcam publisher (similar to image_tools cam2image but with correct timestamps), a dataset publisher, and the core slam system.
+* quadricslam_ros: wraps the core quadricslam_online.py system.
+Subscribes to '/image', '/poses', '/detections'.

 ## Installation
 ### Dependencies